DreamingDevs/large-file-upload-to-azure-blob-using-webapi/README.md

 CREDITS:
 -----------
-> 1. Do not forget to see contributors section.
+> 1. Mohan (Code Ontributor).
+Also do not forget to see contributors section.
 It is all their hardwork.
 > 2. Gaurav Mantri [Azure MVP], for helping me understand Blob Storage through his blog.
 > 3. MSDN Documentation.